Weakly Supervised Disentangled Generative Causal Representation Learning: Related work

-\textbf{Causality with generative models.} CausalGAN \citep{kocaoglu2017causalgan} and a concurrent work \citep{moraffah2020can} of ours, are unidirectional generation models that build upon a cGAN \citep{mirza2014conditional} and assign an SCM to the conditional attributes while leave the latent variables as independent Gaussian noises.
+\textbf{Generative modeling involving causal models in the latent space.} CausalGAN~\citep{kocaoglu2017causalgan} and a concurrent work~\citep{moraffah2020can} of ours, were unidirectional generative models (i.e., a generative model that learns a single mapping from the latent variable to data) that build upon a cGAN~\citep{mirza2014conditional}.
+They assigned an SCM to the conditional attributes while leaving the latent variables as independent Gaussian noises.
 The limit of a cGAN is that it always requires full supervision on attributes to apply conditional adversarial training.
+Also, the ground-truth factors were directly fed into the generator as the conditional attributes, without any extra effort to align the dimensions between the latent variables and the underlying factors, so their models had nothing to do with disentanglement learning.
+Moreover, their unidirectional nature made them unable to learn representations.
+Besides, they only considered binary factors, so the consequent semantic interpolations appear non-smooth, as shown in Appendix~\ref{app:more}.

-Moreover their unidirectional nature makes it impossible to learn representations, and they have nothing to do with disentanglement learning due to the direct access to the attributes.
-Besides they only consider binary factors whose consequent semantic interpolations appear non-smooth, as shown in Appendix \ref{app:more}.
-CausalVAE \citep{yang2020causalvae} assigns the SCM directly on the latent variables, but built upon iVAE \citep{khemakhem2020variational}, it adopts a conditional prior given the ground-truth factors so is also limited to fully supervised setting.
+CausalVAE~\citep{yang2020causalvae} assigned the SCM directly on the latent variables, while built upon iVAE~\citep{khemakhem2020variational}, it adopted a conditional prior given the ground-truth factors so was also limited to a fully supervised setting.